Colonials In Search of Program-Record Third Straight A-10 Championship Bid

 GW vs. Drexel (2.13.2013) photo by: Mitchell Layton

-During her fifth season at the helm of the Colonials, she led her squad to its fourth-ever appearance in the Atlantic 10 Championship and first since the 2009 season.
+During her fifth season at the helm of the program, Coach Hannaford led her squad to its fourth-ever appearance in the A-10 Championship and first since the 2009 season.
 GW closed out 2012 with a 10-7 overall record, marking the most wins in a season since 2007.

-Under Hannaford's direction, 2012 graduate Sarah Phillips transformed into arguably one of the best players in program history.
-An A-10 All-Conference selection all four years, Phillips was named conference Rookie of the Year during Hannaford's third season in 2009.
+Under Coach Hannaford's direction, 2012 graduate Sarah Phillips transformed into arguably one of the best players in program history.
+An A-10 All-Conference selection all four years, Phillips was named conference Rookie of the Year during Coach Hannaford's third season in 2009.
 GW's all-time assists and points leader, in addition to becoming the program's single-season points leader, Phillips was awarded the Lynn George Outstanding Senior Female Student-Athlete award in the spring of 2012.
-Under Hannaford's guidance Phillips and classmate Megan Seidman became the first-ever pair of teammates to have both scored 100 career goals.
+Under Coach Hannaford's guidance Phillips and classmate Megan Seidman became the first-ever pair of teammates to have both scored 100 career goals.

-A four-year letterwinner at William and Mary from 1998-2001, Hannaford ranks sixth all-time in program history with 116 career goals and 10th with 141 career points.
-A two-time All-CAA selection, Hannaford scored 42 goals and earned third team All-America honors as a senior in 2001, leading the Tribe to a berth in the NCAA Tournament and a Top 20 national ranking.
+A four-year letterwinner at William and Mary from 1998-2001, Coach Hannaford ranks sixth all-time in program history with 116 career goals and 10th with 141 career points.
+A two-time All-CAA selection, Coach Hannaford scored 42 goals and earned third team All-America honors as a senior in 2001, leading the Tribe to a berth in the NCAA Tournament and a Top 20 national ranking.

 Colonials Under Hannaford Year Overall A-10 Note 2008 5-11 3-4 2009 5-12 4-3 A-10 Championship appearance 2010 5-11 3-4 2011 6-11 3-4 2012 10-7 4-3 A-10 Championship appearance 2013 9-8 4-3 A-10 Championship appearance TOTALS 40-60 21-21